 15. What is site plan approval and where does it apply?

-Site plan approval for larger projects (Level 2 and 3) will include a design review by the Design Advisory Committee composed of design professionals and community members who will provide advice to the Development Officer.
+This will include a design review by the Design Advisory Committee composed of design professionals and community members who will provide advice to the Development Officer.
 The site plan approval process improves the timing and predictability of development approvals.

 16. How will site plan approval in Downtown Halifax change?